The Ultimate Guide to the Comfort Zone: What It Is and How to Break Free

 - Writing one sentence

-These steps feel manageable because they exist in the present moment, not in some large future result.
+These steps feel manageable because they exist in the present moment, not in some distant future result.

-So instead of focusing on the final outcome, the key is to focus only on the very next physical step you need to take.
+So rather than focusing on the end goal, focus only on the very next physical action you need to take.

 Step 3: Expect Resistance (It’s Normal)

-Resistance is not a sign that you are doing something wrong.
-It is a sign that you are doing something new.
+Resistance is not a sign that something is wrong.
+It’s a sign that you’re doing something new.

 - Hesitation